 - Pay special attention to SMSFs

 It is well known that various changes to SMSF regulation have put considerable pressure on accountants to get work completed.
 My understanding is that some of the changes are complex and can have a significant impact on funds if you get it wrong.
 So make sure someone in your firm is on top of the changes and you are proactively working with clients to get the best outcome.
-The ATO has granted a blanket extension to 30 June for SMSF lodgments but my suggestion is to ignore this and as far as possible work towards 15 May.

 - Assess capacity